When you pet your dog, does she lower her head and give you a soulful look?

 Because so much of dog play consists of aggressive behaviors and dominant attitudes, this signal is critical.

-Why does my dog put his head down when I hug him?
+Why does my dog put her head down when I hug her?

 Though you might think it’s a sign of affection, your dog is actually communicating a very different message when he puts his head down while you’re hugging him.